(1916- 1960). Active on Broadway

 (1934).
 Stage Play: Calling All Stars.
 Musical revue.
 Sketches by Lew Brown, A. Dorian Otvos

-, Alan Baxter, Home Fickett, William K. Wells
+, Alan Baxter, Home Fickett, Billy K. Wells

 and H.I.
 Philips.
 Music by Harry Akst